bhyslop/recipemuster/PRIVATE_PLANNER/podman-gateway-proposal.md

 For this project to succeed, it nees to be able to use existing images and/ or stock dockerfiles for BOTTLE.
 Prototypes using `podman` and bespoke dockerfiles have proven the concept.
-I've tried many things to move away from dockerfiles with intimate networking configuration, and lately I've arrived at this.
+I've tried many things to move away from dockerfiles with intimate networking configuration, and lately I want to explore the following.

 Could we add a network feature to allow SENTRY to function as gateway to a BOTTLE from its earliest DHCP?